Study Arab and European literary and cultural encounters

 Faculty: William Granara

-The program will be of particular interest to students who focus on Arabic and French language and area studies.
+The program will be of particular interest to those who focus on Arabic and French language and area studies.
 There are two courses, taught by faculty from Harvard:

-- An intensive upper-level language class (Arabic or French) introducing students to literary and cultural texts that treat Arab-European encounters
+- An intensive upper-level language class (Arabic or French) introducing you to literary and cultural texts that treat Arab-European encounters

 - A literary and cultural criticism course (in English) covering seminal works of contemporary literary and cultural theories on postcoloniality (i.e., negritude, orientalism) and Mediterraneanism as ways of understanding the primary texts

 You must take COMP S-136 and then choose either the Arabic or French track of COMP S-134.